Rebecca Wilson Bresee: Biography

 Rebecca Bresee was born in Miami, Florida, alongside her twin sister.
 She grew up in Miami, Florida but moved to Oneonta when she was ten years old.
-She graduated from Oneonta High School, took animation classes at Sheridan College, and graduated from SUNY Geneseo in 1993 before moving on to work at Disney.
+She graduated from Oneonta High School, took animation classes at Sheridan College, and graduated from SUNY Geneseo in 1993 before moving on to work at Disney three years later.

 She has two daughters and a husband.
-Bresee has worked at Disney since 1996.